microsoft/ebpf-for-windows/docs/tutorial.md

 ```

 You can see that all the program does is set register 0 (the register used
-for return values) to 0, and exit.
+for return values in the eBPF ISA) to 0, and exit.

 Since we compiled the program optimized, and without debug info, that's
 all we can get.